 Project Concept

-The pilot provides NSJWCD with up to 1,000 acre-feet of EBMUD surface water from the Mokelumne River that participating landowners use for irrigation instead of pumping groundwater from the ESJ Subbasin, thereby storing groundwater for future use.
-The DREAM groundwater export permit issued by San Joaquin County in 2017 allows EBMUD to draw up to half of the banked groundwater, minus five percent for losses, to use as supplemental supply.
-The other half will remain in the ESJ Subbasin to help replenish groundwater levels.
+The pilot project uses in-lieu groundwater banking to store groundwater in the ESJ Subbasin.
+EBMUD provides NSJWCD with up to 1,000 acre-feet of EBMUD surface water from the Mokelumne River.
+Participating landowners can use the EBMUD surface water supply for irrigation instead (in-lieu) of pumping groundwater from the ESJ Subbasin, thereby allowing groundwater to be banked for future use.
+Under the DREAM groundwater export permit issued by San Joaquin County in 2017, EBMUD can draw up to half of the banked groundwater, minus five percent for losses, to use as supplemental supply.
+The other half will remain in the ESJ Subbasin to help replenish groundwater levels in the region.

 Recharge Operations